 PLUSTER

-We were becoming a kind of something ever since the seats in Bio were reassigned and the two of us, notoriously quiet, were moved to the back lab table.
+We were burgeoning into a kind of a something ever since the seats in Bio were reassigned and the pair of us were moved to the very back lab table.

 This was always my journey.
-On first days, when students reigned, I would pick the seat closest to the front and furthest to the side, away from the door.
-A spot nobody else seemed to notice.
+On first days, when students reigned, I would pick the seat closest to the front and furthest to the side.
+A spot nobody seemed to notice.
 Least of all, desire.

-Within minutes, we’d end up arranged alphabetically and I’d find myself somewhere in the middle.
-But once identities were formed and a familiarity was forged, I’d be sent to the back.
+Once the teacher seized control, we’d, of course, end up arranged alphabetically and I’d find myself somewhere in the central void.
+But after the first few weeks of the school year progressed and identities were formed and a familiarity was forged, I’d be sent to the back.

-I sometimes wondered whether this was the first decision made or the last.
+I sometimes wondered if I was the first decision or the last.

-Either way, I was never someone who needed to be watched.
+Either way, they got it right.
+I never needed to be watched.
 Or worried about.
-Or scolded.
-Or called on.
 I was listening.
-I was absorbing.
+I was being good.
+I wasn’t trouble.

-I was a back of the room kid.
+I was perfect for the back of the room.

 -